gkdivya/EVA/14_DETR/README.md

 ## What is object detection?

+Object Detection models are one of the most widely used models among other computer vision tasks.
 Object detection is a task where we want our model to distinguish the foreground objects from the background and predict the locations and the categories for the objects present in the image.
 Given a image if you need to determine if the image has a single particular object (say cat or dog) , we can use classification.
 However, if we have to get the location of that object its called classification and localization.
 But if there are multiple objects in an image and we want the pixel location of each and every object, then that is object detection.
 Object Detection is a problem which is not only a bit complex but also computationally expensive, due to the number of components to it.

+Some of the previous techniques such as the RCNN family, YOLO(You Look Only Once) and SSD(Single Shot Detection) perform object detection.
+They are classified as
+- Two-stage detectors(R-CNN family) predict boxes w.r.t. proposals,
+- whereas single-stage methods(YOLO) make predictions w.r.t. anchors or a grid of possible object centers.

-Some of the previous techniques such as the RCNN family, YOLO(You Look Only Once) and SSD(Single Shot Detection) perform object detection in multistep manner they try to get Region Proposal using Region proposal network to come up with potential regions that may contain the object and then the concept of anchor boxes, NMS(non-max-suppression)and IOU is used to generate relevant boxes and identify the object.
-Although these concepts work, its a bit complex but also computationally expensive, with has all kinds of hyperparameters and layers
+In RNN detection is done in multistep manner, they try to get Region Proposal using Region proposal network to come up with potential regions that may contain the object and then the concept of anchor boxes, NMS(non-max-suppression)and IOU is used to generate relevant boxes and identify the object.
+Although these concepts work, its a bit complex but also computationally expensive, with has all kinds of hyperparameters and layers.

 ## DETR (Detection Transformer)